ictinnovations/ictdialer/README.md

 ### Features

-By Using ICTFax a user can manage:
+By Using ICTDialer a user can manage:

   * Voice Messages
   * Outbound Fax